LSST-SER-SAG-S1/QNPy_Latte/README.md

 ### Modelling Tutorial Notebooks w Params
 These notebooks work and are named similar to before.
 The only difference is that for this folder, you need to provide transfer functions and a dataframe containing parameters associated with the generation of the light curve.
 The final result will include the comparison of the reconstructed transfer function and the parameters as well.

-### Modelling Scripts (COMING SOON)
-Don't have the time to go through the notebook or want to run your analysis on a supercomputer?
-Use one of the scripts that we provide.
-We provide scripts that are capable of clustering and then training seperate models on each cluster, running through the entire process on real light curves and a script to generate both reconstructions and recovered transfer functions and parameters.

 ## Citation
 If you make use of or reference this framework in your work, please cite it as: